Dorita Fairlie Bruce: Early life

 Apart from her writing, Bruce seems to have led a life similar to that of many other unmarried middle-class women of her time, devoted to family duties and voluntary work.
 She looked after her invalid mother and later her ageing father, and helped to bring up her brother's three children after his early death.
 For more than 30 years, from about 1916 to the late 40s, she was engaged in the Girls' Guildry.
-This was a uniformed girl's organisation founded in 1900 by Dr William Francis Somerville and originally associated with the Church of Scotland, but later spread over other parts of Britain and the Empire.
+This was a uniformed girls' organisation founded in 1900 by Dr William Francis Somerville and originally associated with the Church of Scotland, but later spread over other parts of Britain and the Empire.
 She was for a period in the 30s President of its West London Centre.
 She contributed factual articles to the Lamp of the Girls' Guildry magazine and Girls' Guildry plays a role in her Nancy series and gets a mention in her Dimsie series.
 In July 1965 The Girls' Guildry merged the Girls' Life Brigade Service of England and the Girls Brigade of Ireland to become the Girls' Brigade.

 Bruce was above all, in spite of all her years in London, a Scottish writer.
 She often went back to Scotland for holidays, as witnessed by the detailed descriptions of the landscape in her many books set there.
 Not until 1949 was she free to move back to Scotland, to the big house she had bought in Upper Skelmorlie in the northern part of Ayrshire.
 In this house with its marvellous view of the Firth of Clyde, and named 'Triffeny' after one of her own books, she spent the last 21 years of her life, dying there aged 85 on 21 September 1970.